-Brooklyn Bridge plus DUMBO or Brooklyn Heights or Lower Manhattan
+Brooklyn Bridge plus DUMBO and/or Brooklyn Heights or Lower Manhattan

 Disclaimer: the Brooklyn Bridge can be very crowded, especially in the busy season (as long as it's not off hours).
 It may not be "worth it" to have a tour guide with you, especially if you're a large group.
 Here's my guidance on how to walk the bridge on your own.

 Enjoy stunning views of the Manhattan and Brooklyn skyline; discover the adjacent waterfront neighborhoods in Brooklyn.